Ultrasound Imaging

 For the test, you will be asked to remove some (or all) of your clothing, depending upon the area of the body to be viewed.
 Gel is spread on the skin of the area to be tested.
 The image is produced with the use of a hand-held device called a transducer, which the technician moves back and forth over the body.
 Images are displayed on a screen, and these images are saved so they can be reviewed by a radiologist to aid in diagnosis.
 In some cases, a probe is inserted in the body, such as in cases of suspected prostate cancer or to view the uterus or ovaries in a woman.
 The test will take only 20 minutes to an hour to perform.

-Ultrasound at Los Angeles Optima Diagnostic Imaging include:
+Available ultrasound tests at Optima Diagnostic Imaging include:

 - Neck/Thyroid